lsst/qserv-operator/README.md

 ### Deploy sample qserv cluster

-A valid `KUBECONFIG` is required as a pre-requisite.
+A valid `KUBECONFIG` and access to a Kubernetes v1.14.2+ cluster are required as a pre-requisite.

 ```sh
 # Install qserv-operator